wplit/ACF-Local-JSON/README.md

 Usually, for this feature the files need to be stored inside a WordPress theme.
 This plugin just make use of the filters to change the directory that ACF searches for, so they can be stored inside this plugin.
 Built especially for [Oxygen](http://oxygenbuilder.com/) where the theme is completely disabled.

-See the official documentation, [overview of Local JSON in ACF](http://www.advancedcustomfields.com/resources/local-json/) for better understanding.
+See the official documentation, [overview of Local JSON in ACF](http://www.advancedcustomfields.com/resources/local-json/) for a better understanding.

 ## Installation ##